MSc Urban Regeneration and Development / Course details

 You will:

-- identify urban problems and build the knowledge base to devise appropriate solutions;
+- identify urban opportunities and challenges and build the knowledge base to devise appropriate regeneration and development solutions;

-- receive excellent preparation for professional practice in urban development and regeneration;
+- receive a thorough grounding to prepare students for professional practice in urban development and regeneration;

-- get an international perspective or urban regeneration and development.
+- explore international perspectives on urban regeneration and development.

 Special features